 Ford-Mozilla Open Web Fellows

-In 2015, we launched a fellowship in partnership with the Mozilla Foundation to build the field of public interest technology and advance the movement to keep the internet a global public resource accessible to all.
-It was a landmark initiative to create a worldwide community of public interest technologists, who offer both technical expertise and a social justice lens, to protect the free, open web from emerging threats.
+Launched in 2015 in partnership with the Mozilla Foundation, the fellowship aims to build the field of public interest technology and advance the movement to keep the internet a global public resource accessible to all.
+By creating a worldwide community of public interest technologists, who offer both technical expertise with a social justice lens, it became a landmark initiative to protect the free, open web from emerging threats.
 The fellowship has evolved over the years to address issues at the nexus of technology and social justice and ensure technology advances, rather than undermines, equality and justice.